YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -B[YTESTREAM]=transaction_number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Changes the transaction number in the file header of the last incremental backup to the value specified.
 Use this qualifier only in conjunction with the -FILEHEADER qualifier.
-For compatibility issues with prior versions, this can still be specified as -B_COMPREHENSIVE.
+For compatibility issues with prior versions, this can still be specified as -B_INCREMENTAL.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 -D[ATABASE]=transaction_number